Diffusion and superdiffusion from hydrodynamic projections: Hydrodynamic spaces

+\begin{rema} The phenomenology from nonlinear fluctuating hydrodynamics (NFH) \cite{SpohnNonlinear} suggests that in typical non-integrable systems, clustering on $\whi H$ is not fast enough for many observables, including some (or all) conserved currents $\la j_i$, and that one has $\mathfrak L_{ii}^- = \infty$.
+In integrable systems, the Onsager matrix elements appear to be finite for a large class of currents \cite{dNBD,dNBD2,GHKV2018}, but not for all \cite{IlievskiSuper2018,LZP19,GopalaKinetic2019,GopalaAnomalous2019,deNardisAnomalous2019,BulchandaniKardar2019}.
+As part of the results of this work, sufficient conditions for lower Onsager matrix elements to be infinite are obtained, these conditions agreeing with the results of NFH. \end{rema}

+\begin{rema} The conserved densities $\la q_i$ can be considered as lying in various spaces: as local observables in $\hi V$ and in fact of the nucleus $\whi V$, or equivalence classes, elements of $\whi H$, spanning the subspace $\hi H_\bal$.
+The latter is the more fundamental definition; however the former is more convenient for explicit calculations, and for considerations of the conservation laws \eqref{conslaw}.
+Naturally, an element $\la q_i$ of $\whi H$ can be defined from an element of $\whi V$, but in general the converse may have obstructions ($\la q_i$ may be a Cauchy sequence which converges in $\whi H$ but not in $\hi H$, or not in more general expectation values $\bra\cdots\ket$) and ambiguities (shifts $\la q_i(x)\mapsto \la q_i(x)+a{\bf 1}$ and $\la q_i(x)\mapsto \la q_i(x)+\p_x \la a(x)$ modify the element of $\hi V$ or $\whi V$, but not its equivalence class in $\whi H$).

+Below, I will assume that $\hi V\subset \whi V$ (the local observables are clustering fast enough in space; see Remark \ref{remataut}), that the above ambiguities are the only ones (see Remark \ref{remaambi}), and that it is possible to take a basis $\la q_i\in \whi H$ formed of equivalence classes of local observables (elements of $\hi V$), and I will choose for every such $\la q_i$ a unique representative, still denoted $\la q_i \in \hi V$, which satisfies conservation laws \eqref{conslaw} for local current observables with respect to time evolution $\tau_t$ and every higher flow $\tau_s^{(\ell)}$ (if any).

+In non-integrable cases, $\hi H_\bal$ is expected to be a finite-dimensional space generated by local observables.
+In integrable quantum chains, $\hi V$ may have to include observables which are quasi-local, supported on infinitely-many sites but with appropriate decay properties \cite{IlievskietalQuasilocal}. \end{rema}

-\begin{rema} It is usually the case that the conserved charges $Q_i = \int \dd x\,\la q_i(x)$ generate flows on the observables in $\hi H$, with infinitesimal generator given, on a dense subspace, by the commutator (Poisson bracket) in quantum (classical) systems, $[Q_i,\cdot]$.
-Further, it is also often the case that many (although not necessarily all) of these flows commute with each other.
-Throughout, I assume that the commuting flows $\tau_s^{(\ell)}$ are generated by some subset (which may be the full set) of the conserved charges $Q_i$, and that all $Q_i$'s are invariant under all such flows (this is part of the statement \eqref{Qflows}). \end{rema}
+\begin{rema} It is usually the case that the conserved charges $Q_i = \int \dd x\,\la q_i(x)$ generate flows on the observables in $\hi H$, with infinitesimal generator given, on a dense subspace, by the commutator (resp.~Poisson bracket) in quantum (resp.~classical) systems, $\ri [Q_i,\cdot]$.
+Further, it is also often the case that many, although not necessarily all, of these flows commute with each other. \end{rema}